-The DLR Institute of Aerospace Medicine conducts interdisciplinary research into the health and performance of humans in space, in aviation and on the ground.
-Globally unique research facilities such as :envihab allow the highest level of integrated scientific research.
-Biological, medical and psychological research examines the effect of environmental conditions on the basic mechanisms of human health, living conditions and human performance.
-The research results and technological innovations are directly implemented into psychological and biomedical applications.
+The DLR Institute of Aerospace Medicine conducts interdisciplinary research with the overarching goal to maintain human health and performance in space, in aviation and on Earth.
+Unique research facilities such as :envihab enable integrative life science research at the highest level.
+We investigate influences of environmental conditions on human health, living conditions and human performance.
+New mechanistic insight and technological innovations are directly translated to psychological and biomedical applications.

 The department Cardiovascular Aerospace Medicine explores acute and chronic impact of real and simulated weightlessness, extreme atmospheric conditions, nutrition and exercise on the human cardiovascular system.
 The major aim is to elucidate mechanisms of structural and functional adaptation of the heart and large blood vessels as well as the impact of changes in autonomic cardiovascular control.